5 Must-Have Spices For Every Kitchen

 1. Cumin

-You likely have some cumin in your own spice cabinet.
-It’s as essential as good cracked black pepper in my opinion.
-You can choose to purchase it whole as a seed (pictured above) or ground into powder.
-You could also grind it yourself with a mortar and pestle for the most explosive, fresh flavour.
+You probably have some cumin in your spice cabinet already.
+It’s as essential as good cracked black pepper, in my opinion.
+You can buy it whole as seeds (pictured above) or ground into powder.
+For the freshest, most explosive flavour, try grinding it yourself with a mortar and pestle.

-Cumin is an aromatic spice with a very distinct smell that infuses everything it touches.
-A little does go a long way which is part of its appeal to me, and why I love it so much.
-It has warm and earthy notes; some hints you might notice include lemon, eucalyptus, saffron, pine, caraway, thyme, parsley, bay leaf and curry.
+Cumin is an aromatic spice with a distinct smell that infuses everything it touches.
+A little goes a long way, which is part of its charm and why I love it so much.
+Its warm, earthy notes include hints of lemon, eucalyptus, saffron, pine, caraway, thyme, parsley, bay leaf, and curry.

-Cumin is also very healthy.
-It’s a fabulous spice for regulating digestion considering in Sanskrit, the word cumin actually means ‘that which helps digestion.’
-It also contains immune-boosting potential with a fair amount of vitamin C. Finally, cumin even contains a little vitamin E which is great for the skin.
+Cumin is also incredibly healthy.
+It’s fantastic for regulating digestion (the word cumin in Sanskrit actually means “that which helps digestion”).
+It contains immune-boosting vitamin C and a bit of vitamin E, which is great for the skin.

 I like this organic brand of cumin from Amazon, or you can find similar in your local stores.